-42344 Rev C UNLOCK PANEL - Press the Panel button (F) in the Locks screen, and "Unlock Panel" will appear at the top of the screen (G).
+42344 Rev C UNLOCK PANEL - Press the Panel button (F) in the Locks screen, and "Unlock Panel" will appear at the top of the screen (G). - Press-&-hold "Unlock Panel" (G) for five seconds.
+After five seconds the Lock icon will disappear from the top row (1) of the Locks screen.
+The panel is now Unlocked.
 The control can be restricted to prevent unwanted use or temperature adjustments.
 Locking the Panel prevents the controller from being used, but all automatic functions are still active.